- Have a family conversation to clarify roles and wishes.

 Also discuss what care will be necessary for your special needs dependents, how care will be provided, and who will take responsibility for overseeing care.

 Consider establishing a trust

-Albertson recommends speaking with legal and estate planning professionals regarding the creation of a trust that could provide for special needs dependents for as long as they live, rather than leaving money directly to the dependent or another family member.
+Bender recommends speaking with legal and estate planning professionals regarding the creation of a trust that could provide for special needs dependents for as long as they live, rather than leaving money directly to the dependent or another family member.

 Some families simply leave extra assets for a sibling or other loved one to care for the dependent.
-That’s unwise, Albertson warns.
+That’s unwise, Bender warns.
 Such a commitment can create unwanted moral obligations or financial problems.
-"It's impossible to prepare for every contingency," Albertson says.
+"It's impossible to prepare for every contingency," Bender says.
 "Say a special needs child has a brother who's very reliable and agrees to take on added responsibilities.
 Divorce, job loss, or unexpected death can derail even the best-intentioned plans."

-A trust provides the vehicle in which a family can set aside funds specifically for the care of the special needs dependent.
+A trust provides a vehicle in which a family can set aside funds specifically for the care of the special needs dependent.
 The right type of trust depends largely on the anticipated size of the grantor's estate.

 Tip: The restrictions imposed by the trusts listed above may prevent the flexibility a family desires in meeting the needs of a dependent.
 In that case, a family may choose to create a general discretionary trust.
 General discretionary trusts typically disqualify the special needs dependent from government benefits, but let trustees use the money in any way that benefits the trust’s beneficiary.
 (Again, always consider consulting an attorney in order to address your specific circumstances.)